inbravo/travel/june-2019/README.md

 * Honk on every turn and never drive in wrong lane, on hills
 * Switch off your lights to let climbing vehicles see clearly
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
-* In high altitude regions, avoid sleeping during the day time
 * Fill up your tanks every night, to avoid any delay in morning
 * Do not ride in the outer most lane, its where the animal roams
 * Keep glucose biscuits and ORS liquid at easily accessible place